CLB56/tips_and_tricks/vim.md

 - Copy the recommended text to vimrc *AT THE END* of vimrc
 - In the bash settings, you can keep the system theme but you must change the set of colors (pallette de couleurs in french) to solarized!

-But default colorization is nice..and I can change graphically the background color of the bash in preferences.
+But default colorization and highlighting is nice..and I can change graphically the background color of the bash in the preferences.

 ## PLUGIN to fold code